- Ensure you reserve the correct memory regions.

-- The user application interacts with the Update client.
+- The user application interacts with Update client.
 You can provide callbacks to allow the application to approve an update, as the client tutorial explains.

 Updatable firmware images